0xHecker/hnswlib-wasm-core/README.md

 # Other Notes
 ## License

-hnswlib-wasm is available as open source under the terms of the [Apache-2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
+hnswlib-wasm-core is available as open source under the terms of the [Apache-2.0 License](https://www.apache.org/licenses/LICENSE-2.0).

 ## Contributing